javaee/jms-spec/README.md

 If you would like to propose a change to the JMS specification, please create an issue containing a description of the proposed change, or find an existing issue and add a comment.
 You need to sign up for a free GitHub account and login first.

+Issues that are received will be reviewed and added to the [JMS Planning Long List](/jms-spec/pages/JMSLongList).

 ###  How to create an issue

 Here are some guidelines to follow when creating a new issue: